Who Is This Credit Card Best For?

 You may have other (and easier) ways to earn/use this benefit right now, in light of recent travel disruptions.
 Read “Credit Card Deals Help You Earn and Use Travel Benefits During COVID-19” for more information.

 - 25% off American Airlines in-flight food, beverages, and Wi-Fi

 - 24/7 assistant for help booking business travel and dining

 Citi doesn't particularly stand out when it comes to customer service ratings.
-It ranks No. 6 for customer satisfaction among 11 major card-issuing banks, earning the rating of “About average” in the J.D.
-Power 2019 U.S. Credit Card Satisfaction Study.
+It ranked No. 6 for customer satisfaction among 11 major card-issuing banks in the J.D.
+Power 2020 U.S. Credit Card Satisfaction Study.
 Cardholders can also manage their account and rewards with Citi’s mobile app and the AAdvantage app.